 who, me?

-Jasmin’s film and TV scripts have placed at screenwriting competitions including the PAGE Screenplay Awards, Nashville Film Festival, and Nantucket Film Festival.
+Jasmin has produced projects that have received recognition at major festivals, including American Black Film Festival and Raindance.
+Their film and TV scripts have placed at screenwriting competitions including the PAGE Screenplay Awards, Nashville Film Festival, and Nantucket Film Festival.
 They are a 2024 alumni of the Scope of Work Fellowship.
-Their upcoming proof-of-concept short, “Zonbi,” placed as a top 13 finalist for the 2025 Tribeca and Chanel Through Her Lens Women’s Filmmaker Program.
-Recently, they have completed work on their thesis short film, “Leo Lets It Rain,” which will soon begin its festival run.
+Their upcoming proof-of-concept short, ZONBI, was shortlisted for the 2025 Tribeca and Chanel Through Her Lens Women’s Filmmaker Program.
+The ZONBI pilot script was a finalist for the 2026 WIF x The Black List Episodic Lab.
+Their feature script, NINE NIGHT, was a top 10 semi-finalist for the Tribeca Film Festival 2026 AT&T Untold Stories Grant.
+Their thesis short film, “Leo Lets It Rain,” will premiere at NewFilmmakers Los Angeles in 2026.
+Jasmin holds a BFA from NYU Tisch in Dramatic Writing and Social & Cultural Analysis.